CoderDojoSV/One-Day-Web-Workshop/README.md

 ###Your Story - What's Your Super Power?
 Our projects today will be about your imaginary super powers.
-It will be a whole web page around "if I had a super power, it would be ..." - what would you use your super power for?
+It will be a whole web page around "if I had a super power, it would be ..."

+What would you use your super power for?
+Does any one have this power?
+Are there any downsides?

+Be creative!
+Invisibility, flight, speed, and more!